predix-ui/predix-ui/_pages/design/forms.md

 <catalog-picture img-src="../../img/guidelines/design/forms/form_simplest_form_grid-spacing" img-alt="Form with horizontal and vertical spacing" caption="Color-coded horizontal and vertical spacing as it would look like in Sketch. "></catalog-picture>

-# States
-Input text form fields have multiple states: default, hover, pressed, and disabled.
-Different states help the user to navigate through the fields and know what information is still needed.

-<catalog-picture img-src="../../img/guidelines/design/forms/form_states" img-alt="Form field states" caption="Form field states"></catalog-picture>

-# Validation
-Form validation is used to confirm that the user provides accurate and properly formatted information.
-It gives the user immediate and in-context feedback.
-While error messages are the most common, success messages are also used occasionally.
-Success, warning and error messages are are available to use.

-<catalog-picture img-src="../../img/guidelines/design/forms/form_validation" img-alt="Form field validation states" caption="Form field validation states"></catalog-picture>

-# Required
-Indicate required fields with an asterisk to the right of the field label.

-<catalog-picture img-src="../../img/guidelines/design/forms/form_required" img-alt="Form field required fields" caption="Form field required fields"></catalog-picture>

 # Localization
 When designing for different markets, consider how labels might be translated into another language.
 Some languages like German, French and Swedish might only offer very long words and can be difficult to squeeze into layouts initially designed in English.
 Where English and French might use separate terms, German  combines words which might truncate the message and leave the user guessing.
 Below are a few English, French and German translations: